ICJIA/icjia-accessibility-portal/content/faqs.md

 **Digital accessibility is the natural evolution of the "A" in DEIA — and it's now backed by legal requirements that give our accessibility commitment real accountability.**

-ICJIA has long been committed to DEIA principles.
-Traditionally, the "Accessibility" component focused primarily on physical accessibility — ensuring our buildings, events, and in-person services were accessible to people with disabilities.
-This remains essential work.
+ICJIA has long been committed to DEIA principles, and accessibility has always been part of that commitment.
+What's evolving is how we define and measure accessibility in an increasingly digital world — and the legal standards that now apply to our online presence.

 **What's changed:**